 We reviewed 75 Chicago area colleges and universities listed by the National Center for Educational Statistics (NCES) College Navigator and the Web that were within an approximately one-hour drive from Chicago.
 We gave preference to schools ranked with major publications like U.S. News and World Report.
 We ranked the Chicago-area schools according to raw affordability.

-Below is our list of the top 30 best Chicago area colleges and universities ranked by affordability for 2019.
+Below is our list of the top 30 best Chicago area colleges and universities ranked by affordability.

 #30 – University of Chicago

 Known as one of the best Chicago area colleges, the University of Chicago offers students the opportunity to earn a degree from an elite institution located in the famous Hyde Park neighborhood of Chicago, which served as the home of former president Barack Obama.
 The university confers bachelor’s, master’s, and doctoral degrees and offers undergraduates more than 100 majors to choose from.
 The university is home to some of the most prestigious professional schools including the Booth School of Business and the Harris School of Public Policy.
 Undergraduate admission is very competitive with just 8% of applicants being accepted in 2016.
 U.S. News and World Report ranks the University of Chicago #3 in national universities.